martin-danhier/railguard/tests/README.md

 Note: the `TEST` macro wraps the `main` function, thus only one test is allow per file.

 Inside a test, you can use various macros.
 They exist in two categories:
 - **Assertions**: check if a condition is true.
-If it is false, do not continue the execution.
+If m_it is false, do not continue the execution.
 - **Expectations**: check if a condition is true.
-If it is false, continue the execution.
+If m_it is false, continue the execution.

 Typically, use expectations everywhere, except if a false condition could imply segmentation faults later.
 For example, if a pointer is followed in the test, assert that the pointer is not null beforehand.